Last Updated on January 19, 2026 by Emily Hopkins

 If you analyze the recent and expected trends in Spain’s economy, you will find both challenges and golden opportunities.

-In the present year, the country’s growth has been reported relatively slow with GDP expected to expand by 2.1%.
+In the present year, the country’s growth has been reported relatively slow with GDP expected to expand by 2.0% by next year.
 The high interest rate and ongoing inflation are considered the main reasons for the slow country growth.

-However, unemployment is expected to decrease from 12.2% to 11.6% by the end of 2024.
+Similarly, the unemployment rate is also expected to go down to 9.6% by 2027 as well.
 And the inflation rate is also seeing a slow, but downward trend.
 Regardless, it’s a major concern for ensuring a healthy economy.

 Expat-Friendly Industries